Winston-Salem, North Carolina Population 2020

-Winston-Salem has an interesting name as the result of a merger between the towns of Salem and Winston.
-Salem was originally founded in 1753 and was incorporated as a town in 1856.
-A new town was formed in 1849 that was named Winston.
+Winston-Salem has an unusual name as the result of a merger between the towns of Salem and Winston.
+Salem was initially founded in 1753 and was incorporated as a town in 1856.
+A new city was formed in 1849 that was named Winston.
 Unlike Salem, Winston was a small town that saw little growth in its earliest years.
 However, growth soon picked up with the connection through the North Carolina Railroad and the establishment of a tobacco warehouse.
 By the end of the 1880s, the town had a total of nearly 40 tobacco factories.

-After the merger, tobacco continued to play a large role in the area.
+After the merger, tobacco continued to play a significant role in the area.
 The Reynolds family operated R. J. Reynolds Tobacco, which employed many of the town’s workers.
 The Reynolds Building, which served as headquarters for the company, was the tallest building in the country at the time it was built in 1929.
 The company also purchased land to build 180 houses that it turned around and sold to its workers.
 Today, the city still remains one of the primary manufacturing centers for Reynolds brand cigarettes.

 The city only continued to grow in the years that followed.
 In the 1930s, the first Krispy Kreme was opened in Winston-Salem, and the city remains home to the company’s corporate headquarters today.
-Other businesses have made their way into Winston-Salem, which is the location of corporate headquarters for companies including Lowes Foods, HanesBrands and Blue Rhino.
-Though the city’s economy was formerly centered on textiles and tobacco, more recently nanotech, bio-tech and high-tech fields have grown in population.
+Other businesses have made their way into Winston-Salem, which is the location of corporate headquarters for companies including Lowes Foods, Hanesbrands and Blue Rhino.
+Though the city’s economy was formerly centered on textiles and tobacco, more recently nanotech, biotech and high-tech fields have grown in population.
 Medical research is also a growing industry, with the Wake Forest Baptist Medical Center growing to become the largest employer in the city.

 This city is known for being one of the most religious in the state.
 Over 54% of residents are affiliated with a religion.
 The largest religious group is Baptists, which make up almost 16% of the total religious population.
-Other religions observed in Winston-Salem include Methodist, Catholicism, and Lutheran, just to name a few.
+Other religions observed in Winston-Salem include Methodist, Catholicism, and Lutheran, to name a few.
 There are also a minority of residents that follow Eastern religions.